Fade to Black (Nadir Rustamli song)

 "Fade to Black" is a 2022 single by Azerbaijani singer Nadir Rustamli.
 The song represented Azerbaijan in the Eurovision Song Contest 2022 in Turin, Italy, after being internally selected by İctimai Television (İTV), Azerbaijan's broadcaster for the Eurovision Song Contest.
+The song "became the first ... to qualify without scoring a single point from the televote."

 Release

 The song was released on 21 March 2022, with the official music video being released on the Eurovision Song Contest's YouTube channel.

 Eurovision Song Contest

 Selection

 On 30 December 2021, the Azerbaijani broadcaster İctimai Television (İTV) opened a song submission period for interested composers to submit their songs into the Azerbaijani selection until 31 January 2022.
 All entrants who wished to take part in the Azerbaijani song selection were to provide a brief description of themselves as part of their submission.
 Six songs were shortlisted from around 300 submissions, which will be offered to the chosen artist for selection.

 Nadir Rustamli was announced as the selected artist on 16 February 2022, during İTV's breakfast show Sabahın xeyir, Azərbaycan ("Good morning Azerbaijan").